Maleficent: Sleeping Beauty

-On the evening of Aurora's sixteenth birthday, after the three fairies have momentarily left the depressed princess alone in a castle room, Maleficent visits Aurora in the form of a will-o-the-wisp, luring the princess to a tower room where Maleficent transforms into a spinning wheel.
-The fairies, realizing their mistake, pursue Aurora to the tower room, trying to prevent her from touching the spindle.
-Unfortunately for them, Aurora pricks her finger on the spindle, fulfilling the curse.
-When Flora, Merryweather, and Fauna arrive too late, Maleficent appears and taunts three of her arch-rivals into defeating her.
-The evil fairy reveals the now sleeping Aurora on the floor, shocking the fairies as Maleficent disappears, cackling, leaving the fairies heartbroken of what happened.
+On Aurora's sixteenth birthday, after the three fairies have momentarily left the depressed princess alone in a castle room, Maleficent visits Aurora in the form of a will-o-the-wisp, luring the princess to a tower room where Maleficent transforms into a spinning wheel.
+The fairies, realizing their mistake, pursue Aurora to the tower room.
+Unfortunately, on Maleficent's command, Aurora pricks her finger on the spindle and falls asleep.
+When Flora, Merryweather, and Fauna arrive too late, Maleficent appears and taunts them of their attempts of defeating her.
+Maleficent then reveals Aurora, shocking the fairies as she disappears, leaving the fairies heartbroken at what happened.

 Later on, Maleficent and her goons capture Prince Phillip, Aurora's true love, and imprisons him.
 Maleficent then rests well, thinking she has triumphed.
-Maleficent later wakes up and by seeing that Diablo has been turned to stone, she discovers that the fairies have freed Phillip from her dungeon.
+However, she later wakes up and by seeing that Diablo has been turned to stone, she discovers that the fairies have freed Phillip from her dungeon.
 She climbs to the top of one of her castle's towers and proceeds to blast Phillip with lightning, and after the good fairies foil these attempts, she summons a forest of thorns, through which Phillip slices his way out.
-Enraged, she blows away and confronts him in front of King Stefan's castle, and transforms into a huge dark dragon.
-The three fairies cast an enhancing enchantment on Phillip's Sword of Truth, which he throws into Maleficent's heart, mortally wounding her before she falls off the crumbling cliff to her death.
+Enraged, she blows away and confronts him in front of King Stefan's castle and transforms into a dragon.
+The three fairies enchant Phillip's Sword of Truth, which he throws into Maleficent's heart, mortally wounding her before she falls off the cliff to her death.